Berikai/bitwig-theme-editor/README.md

 **Available commands**:

-- export-window: Exports the current window theme to the specified file path (overwrites existing file).
-- export-arranger: Exports the current arranger theme to the specified file path (overwrites existing file).
+- export: Exports the current theme to the specified file path (overwrites existing file).
-- update-window: Updates the window theme by modifying the bitwig.jar file based on the specified theme file.
-- update-arranger: Updates the arranger theme by modifying the bitwig.jar file based on the specified theme file.
+- apply: Applies the theme by modifying the bitwig.jar file based on the specified theme file.

 **Example usage**:
 ```bash